The Mysterious Jaeger-LeCoultre Memovox cal. 601 – the Story of the Rarest and Most Unusual JLC Memovox Watch

 Jaeger Le-Coultre Memovox cal.
 489

-Today's story takes us back to the distant year of 1952, to the very beginnings of the development of wrist alarm watches.
 In 1947, Vulcain introduced the first true mechanical wrist alarm watch – the Cricket.
-Two years later, Jaeger-LeCoultre (hereafter JLC) developed its response – the Memovox, which was showcased at the Basel fair in 1951.
-The Memovox became one of JLC’s most famous watch lines.
+Two years later, Jaeger-LeCoultre (hereafter JLC) unveiled its response: the Memovox, which was presented at the Basel fair in 1951.
+The Memovox would go on to become one of JLC’s most iconic watch lines.

 The first Memovox movement was designated as caliber 489 (later 489/1), and just two years later, JLC introduced its successor, the caliber 814.
 Somewhere in between, however, came the hero of today’s article – the caliber 601.

 Cal.
-489/1 for USA market
+489/1 for the U.S. market

 Cal.
-814 for USA market
+814 for the USA market

 814 mark on the edge